 6. You’re Not Taking Advantage of Everything DNA Has to Offer

-Genetic genealogy is an ever-growing field, and most of us are baffled by what to do with our results beyond scrolling through our matches and trying to figure out why we show up as 3% Ashkenazi Jewish.
+Genetic genealogy is an ever-growing field, and most of us are baffled by what to do with our results beyond scrolling through our matches.
 Understanding how to combine scientific and historical documentation can be a stumbling block for those of us who are passionate about genealogy.